Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Unfortunately, as discussed above, there is no eye-witness support for this theory at all.
 It therefore rests entirely on the circumstantial evidence of where Custer's corpse was found, which is meaningless under the circumstances.

-Furthermore, the Accepted Consensus View of the Battle of the Little Bighorn is unable to rationalize numerous important aspects of the battle, such as why Custer abandoned his attack at Medicine Tail Coulee in the middle of the river, why Custer didn't directly reinforce Reno, how and when Custer was killed, why Custer's men fired two apparent signal volleys at the very beginning of the Custer fight before they were under heavy pressure from the Indian forces, what happened to Curley, etc.
+Fact is, the Accepted Consensus View of the Battle of the Little Bighorn is simply unable to explain many important aspects of the battle, such as why Custer abandoned his attack at Medicine Tail Coulee in the middle of the river, why Custer didn't directly reinforce Reno, how and when Custer was killed, what happened to Curley, etc.

-In short, America's Accepted Consensus View of the Battle of the Little Bighorn is riddled with Ptolmeic problems, and simply doesn't square with the facts of the battle from the eye-witness record.
-The eye-witness record says Custer was killed at the beginning of the Custer fight when he and his 200-plus men tried to charge across the ford at Medicine Tail Coulee to attack the huge Indian village on the other side of the Little Bighorn.
+In short, the Accepted Consensus View of the Battle of the Little Bighorn is riddled with Ptolmeic problems, and simply doesn't square with the facts of the battle from the eye-witness record.
+The eye-witness record says Custer was shot at the beginning of the Custer fight when Custer did what he told his men he intended to do -- which is to say, charge across the ford at Medicine Tail Coulee and attack the huge Indian village on the other side of the Little Bighorn.

 Then there's the other explanation for the Battle of the Little Bighorn: the eye-witness explanation.
-White Cow Bull's account of shooting an officer on a "sorrel horse with... four white stockings" -- who can only be Custer -- at the beginning of the battle is supported in its various parts by a dozen other eye-witness accounts from Sioux, Cheyenne, Arapaho, Crow and American surivors of the battle.
-It also makes sense and simultaneously resolves all of the persistent problems with the Accepted Consensus View cited above.
+White Cow Bull's account of shooting an officer on a "sorrel horse with... four white stockings" -- who can only be Custer -- at the beginning of the battle is supported in its various parts by nearly two dozen other eye-witness accounts from Sioux, Cheyenne, Arapaho, Crow and American survivors of the battle.
+It also makes sense and simultaneously resolves most of the persistent problems with the Accepted Consensus View cited above.

-So it turns out the eye-witness record of the Battle of the Little Bighorn reveals that the cherished American picture of Custer standing heroically erect in buckskin at the end is a lie, the sort of big, self-serving lie that Americans love to tell themselves, then (during America's illegal, immoral, atrocity-laced invasion of the Great Sioux Nation) and now (during America's illegal, immoral, atrocity-laced invasions of Afghanistan and Iraq).
+So it turns out the eye-witness record of the Battle of the Little Bighorn reveals that the cherished American picture of Custer standing heroically erect in buckskin at the end is "a lie," as Pretty Shield put it, the sort of big, heroic, self-serving lie that Americans love to tell themselves, then (during America's illegal, immoral, atrocity-laced invasion of the Great Sioux Nation) and now (during America's illegal, immoral, atrocity-laced invasions of Afghanistan and Iraq).

 Check it out.
-Each thumbnail is linked to the related portion of the supporting eye-witness account...
+Each "Top Ten" (actually "Top 18") thumbnail at the top right is linked to the related portion of the supporting eye-witness account...

 -- Bruce Brown